Next Generation Leadership Scholarship (NGLS)

 El Centro Laboral y OLLAS han publicado un documento sobre la crisis humanitaria afectando a miles de niños centroamericanos.
 Adáptela para sus tareas educativas y de incidencia política y distribuyan ampliamente.
 Para leer el documento, haga clic aquí...

-Click the image to view the video on YouTube.
+Click the image to view and download the poster.

 Celebrating a Decade: Cumbre 2013, Nov.
 8-9, marked OLLAS' 10-year anniversary